 Gastric sleeve surgery has now become the most commonly performed weight loss surgery in the United States.
 The reason for this may not be unconnected to the relative safety of the surgery over other bariatric surgeries, its effectiveness regarding weight loss and reversal of the comorbid conditions and its lesser rate of postoperative complications including postoperative pain.

 Postoperative complications can occur after gastric sleeve surgery as in other bariatric surgeries.
 However, most of them can be managed.
-While some are transient, others may be pointers to serious postoperative complications that require immediate evaluation and treatment.
+While some are transient, others may be pointers to severe postoperative complications that require immediate evaluation and treatment.
 Chest and abdominal pain may occur following gastric sleeve surgery due to some reasons which are highlighted below:

 Abdominal Pain After Gastric Sleeve Surgery